ErikMLysfjord/beerbuddy/README.md

 # About the project

 BeerBuddy is a website where you can find and review beers.
 The website displays craft beers from the US, and uses a dataset [from Kaggle](https://www.kaggle.com/datasets/nickhould/craft-cans/data).
 The website is made with a frontend in React and a backend in GraphQL.
-The backend uses a SqlLite database.
+The backend uses a SQLite database.

 ## How to use the website